-By Theorem \ref{ThmApproxsousf(x)} (ii), $g_{u_{1,n}}$ and the density of $ p_{u_{1,n}}$ get closer and closer on a family of subsets of $\mathbb{R}^{k}$ which bear the typical paths of the random walk under the conditional density with probability going to $1$ as $n$ increases.
+By Theorem \ref{ThmApproxsousf(x)}(ii), $g_{u_{1,n}}$ and the density of $ p_{u_{1,n}}$ approach each other on a family of subsets of $\mathbb{R}^{k}$ which contain the typical paths of the random walk under the conditional density with probability going to $1$ as $n$ increases.
 By Lemma \ref {Lemma:commute_from_p_n_to_g_n} large sets under $P_{u_{1,n}}$ are also large sets under $G_{u_{1,n}}$.
-It follows that longs runs of typical paths under $p_{u_{1,n}}$ can be simulated as typical paths under $g_{u_{1,n}}$ defined in (\ref{gasigmamu}) at least for large $n.$
+It follows that long runs of typical paths under $p_{u_{1,n}}$ can be simulated as typical paths under $g_{u_{1,n}}$ defined in (\ref{gasigmamu}) at least for large $n$.